-In the year ended December 31, 2023, we recorded a tax expense of \$3.3 million in relation to the operations of our drilling rigs Hercules and Linus.
-We recorded no such tax expense in the year ended December 31, 2022.
+In the year ended December 31, 2024, we recorded a tax expense of \$10.6 million in relation to the operations of our drilling rigs, Hercules and Linus, compared to \$3.3 million in the year ended December 31, 2023.
+The higher tax was primarily driven by the increased operations of the drilling rig Hercules in Namibia and Canada during 2024.